nachomazzara/cross-chain-identity/README.md

 ### Delegate to other accounts

-Delegate the usage of your Blockchain_0 NFTs to other Blockchain accounts
+Delegate the usage of your _Blockchain_0_ NFTs to other Blockchain accounts

 ![General delegate](/images/general_delegate.png "General delegate")

 ### Fetch delegated NFTs

-Fetch delegate NFTs.
+Fetch delegated NFTs.

 ![Fetch delegate NFTs](/images/general_fetch_nfts.png "Fetch delegate NFTs")

 #### Using specific examples with real blockchains

-- Delegate the usage of your EVM NFTs to user1.flow
+- Delegate the usage of your EVM NFTs to _user1.flow_

 ![Delegate the usage of your EVM NFTs to user1.flow](/images/evm_delegate.png "Delegate the usage of your EVM NFTs to user1.flow")

-- Fetch NFTs from user1.flow and EVM accounts by only being connected to Flow.
+- Fetch NFTs from _user1.flow_ and EVM accounts by only being connected to Flow.

 ![Fetch NFTs from user1.flow and EVM accounts by only being connected to Flow](/images/flow_fetch_nfts.png "Fetch NFTs from user1.flow and EVM accounts by only being connected to Flow")

-- Delegate the usage of your Flow NFTs to user1.eth
+- Delegate the usage of your Flow NFTs to _user1.eth_

 ![Delegate the usage of your Flow NFTs to user1.eth](/images/flow_delegate.png "Delegate the usage of your Flow NFTs to user1.eth")

-- Fetch NFTs from user1.eth and Flow accounts by only being connected to EVM.
+- Fetch NFTs from _user1.eth_ and Flow accounts by only being connected to EVM.

 ![Fetch NFTs from user1.eth and Flow accounts by only being connected to EVM](/images/evm_fetch_nfts.png "Fetch NFTs from user1.eth and Flow accounts by only being connected to EVM")